 Chemotherapy is usually used in combination with radiation therapy to treat gliomas.

-Side effects of chemotherapy depend on the type and dose of drugs you receive.
-Common side effects include nausea and vomiting, headache, hair loss, fever, and weakness.
+Side effects of chemotherapy depend on the type and dose of medicines you receive.
+Common side effects include nausea and vomiting, hair loss, fever and feeling very tired.
 Some side effects may be managed with medication.

 Rehabilitation after treatment

-- Physical therapy can help you regain lost motor skills or muscle strength
+- Physical therapy, which can help you regain lost motor skills or muscle strength.

-Little research has been done on complementary and alternative brain tumor treatments.
+Little research has been done on complementary and alternative glioma treatments.
 No alternative treatments have been proved to cure gliomas.
-However, complementary treatments may help you cope with your brain tumor and its treatment.
-Talk to your doctor about your options.
+However, complementary treatments may help you cope with your glioma and its treatment.
+Complementary treatments also are called integrative treatments.
+They can be used at the same time as traditional treatments, such as surgery, radiation therapy and chemotherapy.

 Coping and support

 - Learn enough about gliomas to make decisions about your care.
-Ask your doctor about your specific type of brain tumor, including your treatment options and, if you like, your prognosis.
+Ask your health care team about your specific type of brain tumor, including your treatment options and, if you like, your prognosis.
 As you learn more about brain tumors, you may become more confident in making treatment decisions.

 Preparing for an appointment

-See your doctor if you have any signs or symptoms that worry you.
+See your usual health care provider if you have any signs or symptoms that worry you.
 If you're diagnosed with a glioma, you may be referred to specialists, such as:

-- Doctors who specialize in brain disorders (neurologists)
+- Doctors who specialize in brain disorders, who are called neurologists.

-- Doctors who specialize in nervous system cancers (neuro-oncologists)
+- Doctors who specialize in nervous system cancers, who are called neuro-oncologists.

-- Surgeons who operate on the brain and nervous system (neurosurgeons)
+- Surgeons who operate on the brain and nervous system, who are called neurosurgeons.

 What you can do